rdkcentral/Lightning-SDK/docs/plugins/router/configuration.md

 Whether it's own history should be reset when visiting this route.
 Possible values: `true` or `false`.
 Defaults to `false`.

+### reuseInstance

+When the new hash we navigate to shares the same route and the previous:  `settings/hotspot/12` && `settings/hotspot/22`
+share: `settings/hotspot/:id` the Router will by default re-use the current Page instance.
+If you want to prevent this you set `resuseInstance: false`.
+This [setting](navigation.md) is also globally available.

 ### Special routes